mattobrien415/blog/content/math/proof_003.md

 Tags: math  git
 Summary: Set theory proof #1

-A great little proof that is simple and a nice way to practice your $\LaTex$.
+A great little proof that is simple and a nice way to practice your $\LaTeX$.

 ###Demonstrate that this is a false claim: $C \subset A$ and $C \subset B \Leftrightarrow C \subset (A \cup B)$.###